holly1238/mobile-sp/source/usinglibraries/usingAndroidLibraries.rst

 Using the PyTorch Android Libraries Built from Source or Nightly
 ----------------------------------------------------------------

-First add the two aar files built above, or downloaded from the nightly built PyTorch Android repos at
+To use the PyTorch Android Libraries, first add the two aar files built in `Building PyTorch Android From Source <..//androidsourcebuild.html>`__, or downloaded from the nightly built PyTorch Android repos from `here <https://oss.sonatype.org/#nexus-search;quick~pytorch_android>`__ and
-`here <https://oss.sonatype.org/#nexus-search;quick~pytorch_android>`__
-and
 `here <https://oss.sonatype.org/#nexus-search;quick~torchvision_android>`__,
-to the Android project’s ``lib`` folder, then add in the project’s app ``build.gradle`` file:
+to the Android project’s ``lib`` folder.
+Then, add in the project’s app ``build.gradle`` file:

 ::